 RMI's 19,600-foot high camp is at an altitude that has allowed our team members the greatest chance of making the summit.
 Climbers who use higher camps often have difficulty adjusting to that altitude.
 RMI's camp is situated at an elevation at which most climbers can sleep comfortably after acclimatizing lower on the mountain.

 Why doesn't RMI traverse Aconcagua?

 RMI strives to offer the best experience and chances of success for our climbers and due to these constraints we opt not to traverse the mountain.
 A traverse of Aconcagua requires climbers to carry all of their gear and waste to high camp in order to traverse down the other side of the mountain.
-This eliminates the ability of teams to cache unneeded gear and used supplies lower on the mountain and carry only what they need.
+This eliminates the ability of teams to cache unneeded gear and used supplies lower on the mountain.
 The traverse also permanently separates the group in the event that a climber needs to descend early.